oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```

-   You can cut and paste the above model snippet to a file named `/tmp/mii-sample/mydatasource.yaml` and then use it in the later step where we deploy the model ConfigMap, or alternatively, you can simply use the same data source that's already there for you in `/tmp/mii-sample/model-configmaps/datasource/model.20.datasource.yaml`.
+   Place the above model snippet in a file named `/tmp/mii-sample/mydatasource.yaml` and then use it in the later step where we deploy the model ConfigMap, or alternatively, use the same data source that's provided in `/tmp/mii-sample/model-configmaps/datasource/model.20.datasource.yaml`.

-1. _Deploy the data source secret._
+1. Create the data source secret.

-    The data source references a new secret that needs to be deployed.

-   Run the following commands:
+   The data source references a new secret that needs to be created.
+Run the following commands to create the secret:

    ```
-   kubectl -n sample-domain1-ns delete secret \
+   $ kubectl -n sample-domain1-ns create secret generic \
      sample-domain1-datasource-secret \
-     --ignore-not-found
+      --from-literal=password=Oradoc_db1 \
+      --from-literal=url=jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s
-   kubectl -n sample-domain1-ns create secret generic \
+   $ kubectl -n sample-domain1-ns label  secret \
      sample-domain1-datasource-secret \
-      --from-literal=password=Oradoc_db1 --from-literal=url=jdbc:oracle:thin:@oracle-db.default.svc.cluster.local:1521/devpdb.k8s
-   kubectl -n sample-domain1-ns label  secret \
-     sample-domain1-datasource-secret \
      weblogic.domainUID=sample-domain1
    ```

-   {{%expand "Click here for details about secret creation, naming, and labeling." %}}

-   - About deleting and recreating the secret:
-     - We delete a secret before creating, otherwise the create command will fail if the secret already exists.
-     - This allows us to change the secret when using the `kubectl create secret` verb.

-   - We name and label secrets using their associated domain UID for two reasons:
+ We name and label secrets using their associated domain UID for two reasons:
      - To make it obvious which secret belongs to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

-   {{% /expand%}}

-1. _Deploy the data source YAML._
+1. Create a ConfigMap with the WDT model that contains the data source definition.

-    We're ready to deploy the data source!

    Run the following commands:

    ```
-   kubectl -n sample-domain1-ns delete configmap sample-domain1-wdt-config-map --ignore-not-found kubectl -n sample-domain1-ns create configmap sample-domain1-wdt-config-map --from-file=/tmp/mii-sample/model-configmaps/datasource
+   $ kubectl -n sample-domain1-ns create configmap sample-domain1-wdt-config-map \
+     --from-file=/tmp/mii-sample/model-configmaps/datasource
-   kubectl -n sample-domain1-ns label  configmap sample-domain1-wdt-config-map weblogic.domainUID=sample-domain1
+   $ kubectl -n sample-domain1-ns label configmap sample-domain1-wdt-config-map \
+     weblogic.domainUID=sample-domain1
    ```

    - If you've created your own data source file, then substitute the file name in the `--from-file=` parameter (we suggested `/tmp/mii-sample/mydatasource.yaml` earlier).
      - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.

-   {{%expand "Click here for details about ConfigMap creation, naming, and labeling." %}}

-   - About deleting and recreating the ConfigMap:
-     - We delete a ConfigMap before creating it, otherwise the create command will fail if the ConfigMap already exists.
-     - This allows us to change the ConfigMap when using the `kubectl create configmap` verb.

-   - We name and label ConfigMap using their associated domain UID for two reasons:
+   We name and label ConfigMap using their associated domain UID for two reasons:
      - To make it obvious which ConfigMap belong to which domains.
      - To make it easier to cleanup a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

-   {{% /expand%}}

-1. _Update your domain resource file to refer to the ConfigMap and its secret, and apply it._
+1. Update your domain resource to refer to the ConfigMap and secret.

-      Do one the following:

-    - Option 1: Update your current domain resource file from the Initial use case.
+    - Option 1: Update your current domain resource file from the "Initial" use case.
       - Add the secret to its `spec.configuration.secrets` stanza:

           ```